nuclearfurnace/synchrotron/README.md

 Synchrotron is a caching layer load balancer, in the spirit of [Twemproxy](https://github.com/twitter/twemproxy) and [mcrouter](https://github.com/facebook/mcrouter).

+# archived!

+After going another direction at work, this project is now archived!
+My hope is that some of the design can act as an inspiration, although given the heavy `futures@0.1` basis of the project, it may be less relevant in the async/await world than I think.

 # Why another one?

 There's a few things here: